 Ride to Zero began in 2015 with a modest goal—to raise a few thousand dollars for a local veteran's suicide prevention treatment program.
-Seven years, and $150,000 later...
+Eight years, and many success stories later...

 WHO WE ARE

-Ride to Zero is a grass roots endeavor to put an end to the epidemic of veteran suicide.
-Since 2015 our all-volunteer staff, has raised over $150,000 dollars through donations made from generous individuals and businesses in our community.
+Ride to Zero is a grassroots endeavor to put an end to the epidemic of veteran suicide.
+Since 2015, our all-volunteer staff has worked tirelessly to raise funds from generous individuals and businesses in our community.
 100% of the proceeds are donated to programs that include community outreach, therapeutic recreation programs, and mental health research and treatment for veterans and their families.
 As veterans, veteran spouses, and concerned citizens, those of us who volunteer refuse to stand by while we have the ability to help put an end to this epidemic.

 Ride to Zero began in 2015 when members of a veteran’s motorcycle organization decided to take action against the crisis of veteran suicide.
 The initial goal was modest: to raise a few thousand dollars, through a standard charity motorcycle ride, to donate to local researchers at the National Center for Veteran's Studies at the University of Utah.
 In its inaugural year, Ride to Zero out-performed all expectations, both in the amount of dollars raised and attendance.
 This trend continued over the following years, necesitating the formation of a stand-alone organization.

 Currently Ride to Zero is its own fully recognized 501(c)(3) with a board and volunteer staff comprised of members from various riding organizations.
 Though it was started as a ride put on by one singular riding organization, it is now considered a non-denominational ride where all riding groups are wecome to volunteer and participate.